darshjoshi/Inclusive_Hackathon_Project/README.md

 [Fine Tuning Data](Fine-Tuning_Data) : Here, you will find Data in Json file that we used to fine tune our openai Base model.

-[Presentations](Presentations)Presentations/: This directory contains presentations in pdf and pptx format as we presentation in our final submission.
+[Presentations](Presentations): This directory contains presentations in pdf and pptx format as we presentation in our final submission.

-[Problem Statement](Problem_Statements)/: In this folder, you can find the problem statements provided to us at the start of 5 week long hackathon.
+[Problem Statement](Problem_Statements): In this folder, you can find the problem statements provided to us at the start of 5 week long hackathon.

-[Test Documents](Test_Documents)/: Here you can have a look at documents that we presented in demo of our project presentation.
+[Test Documents](Test_Documents): Here you can have a look at documents that we presented in demo of our project presentation.

-[Trial Project](Trial_Project)/: This directory contains a prototype (Practice) version of our solution we experimented during those 5 weeks.
+[Trial Project](Trial_Project): This directory contains a prototype (Practice) version of our solution we experimented during those 5 weeks.

-[Code](code)/: this is the directory where you can find the python file which contains the code and relevant documents.
+[Code](code): this is the directory where you can find the python file which contains the code and relevant documents.

 README.md: The file you are currently reading, providing an overview of the project.